mkeyno/RTOS-Controller/README.md

 # Scope of work

-This documents consist of all information for setting up and calibration the two sensor data coming from a 4 of proximity sensors and INA219 current sensor
+This documents consist of all information for setting  the two sensor data coming from   4 set of flow sensors ,  INA219 current sensor   and calibration of 2 DRV8825 stepper driver

 ## Introduction
-	Firmware version 2.4 uploaded at   repository with name of RTOS-controler Code information for modifying come as below
+	Firmware version 2.4 uploaded at   repository with name of RTOS-controler

 •	Software algorithms
-Firmware use pulse counter (PCNT) to reading the 4 flow sensor (razing edge), then time duration converted to frequency and multiplying with scale factor, then every 350 ms each side of sensor date transmitted via CAN message, and if Wi-Fi is enable, then both data send to webpage as JSON message use INA219 lib for reading the current sensor,
+Firmware use pulse counter (PCNT) to reading the 4 flow sensor (razing edge), then time duration converted to frequency and multiplying with scale factor, then every 200 ms each side of sensor date transmitted via CAN message, and if Wi-Fi is enable, then both data send to webpage as JSON message use INA219 lib for reading the current sensor,

 •	Wi-Fi features